-- The Building and its Setting.
-A sample answer stated that it would provide an excellent, local resource (much needed) on a highly populated estate.
+The building and its setting: a sample answer stated that it would provide an excellent, local resource (much needed) on a highly populated estate.
 However, residents at the other end of the Teviot Estate need to be considered as well.
-Other resources need to be provided in tandem, for example locations and designs for shops. - Its Internal Arrangement.
-On the sample sheet provided no answer was given. - One Storey or Two?
-The resident stated that two stories would obviously create more space but has the potential of causing access problems for some users. - Should the Centre be Closely Integrated with or Quite Separate from the School?
-Or something In-Between?
-The integration with the school, which is located directly below the proposal in Figure 3.5, was a crucial design issue in the development of the Centre.
-The resident suggested that something in between be developed, although essentially it should be a community facility for all residents. - Which Way should it Face?
-In the direction of the natural light was the given answer. - o Its Character?
-No answer was provided. - Any Other Comments?
-It was viewed that the new community should be developed in conjunction with existing facilities which would offer an opportunity for the currently under-utilised community facilities to be fully exploited.
+Other resources need to be provided in tandem, for example locations and designs for shops;

+- Its internal arrangement: on the sample sheet provided no answer was given; - One storey or two? the resident stated that two stories would obviously create more space but has the potential of causing access problems for some users; - Should the centre be closely integrated with or quite separate from the school? or something in-between? the integration with the school, which is located directly below the proposal in Figure 3.5, was a crucial design issue in the development of the Centre.
+The resident suggested that something in between be developed, although essentially it should be a community facility for all residents; - Which way should it face? in the direction of the natural light was the given answer; - Its character? no answer was provided; and - Any other comments? it was viewed that the new community should be developed in conjunction with existing facilities which would offer an opportunity for the currently under-utilised community facilities to be fully exploited.

 Finally residents were asked if they would like to be involved further in the consultation process and if so, to provide contact details.
 It is not possible to analyse the responses for they are no longer available and on the basis of a single response and form it would be unfair to present conclusions.
 However, the questions put forward may not do justice to the design options presented and the innovative use of the options booth.
 Questions such as 'Which way should it face?' in context of the site is not a question that has major implications for the local residents.
-Similarly the question on its internal arrangements are not answerable in a constructive manner in relation to the site plans presented.
+Similarly the questions on its internal arrangements are not answerable in a constructive manner in relation to the site plans presented.
 It is also questionable if such issues should be raised at the design stage, as this could be considered the role of the designer and not the resident.
 There is a fine line to be drawn between asking the community for their views on issues relating to design and planning and those questions that are designed to make the residents feel involved.
-Issues such as size, mass, setting and utilisation are an integral part of the design process, but these are not questions that the community finds it very easy to respond to.
+Issues such as size, mass, setting and utilisation are an integral part of the design process, but these are not questions that the community finds it very easy to respond to in this conceptual form.

-Notable in the consultation process was the Architecture Foundation's work with the local school, a main potential user of the community centre.
+Notable in the consultation process was the Architecture Foundation's work with the local school, a main potential-user of the community centre.
 A simple model with the buildings constructed out of foam plastic was developed and presented to various classes to enable a discussion of the design options as shown in Figure 3.8.

 Figure 3.8.
-School children discussing the design options (Penoyre and Prasad, 1998).
+School Children Discussing the Design Options (Penoyre and Prasad, 1998).